- Details

 Remote Testimony

-To help the UK Ulama/Hilal Committees make rapid and accurate Hilal decisions, we will adopt a remote testimony procedure via an audio/video conference call (e.g. Skype/Zoom).
+To help the UK Ulama/Hilal Committees make rapid and accurate Hilal decisions, we will adopt a remote testimony procedure via an audio/video conference call (e.g., Zoom).
 Remote testimonies will be taken individually from those who have sent (positive) ICOUK Hilal Reports and whose full identity (ID) is known to the Admins.
-Therefore, it is important to keep your ICOUK database profile up to date with your contact details and a recent ID Photo (of head and shoulders).
+Therefore, it is important to keep your ICOUK database profile up to date with your contact details and a recent ID Photo (of head and shoulders), if at all possible.

 Identity Verification

-An ID Photo is very helpful to establish the identity of witnesses with minimum delays.
+An ID Photo is very helpful to establish the identity of witnesses with minimal delays.
 A remote testimony from a stranger (unknown person) is not acceptable.
 The identity of males and females will be verified separately by male and female Admins and Scholars, respectively.
-Once the identity has been established, a voice-only testimony (i.e. with the video off) may be acceptable, InshaAllah.
+Once the identity has been established, a voice-only testimony (i.e., with the video off) may be acceptable, InshaAllah.

 Testimony Template